dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 A `MultiBinding` will use its `FallbackValue` when the `Convert` method of an `IMultiValueConverter` instance returns `BindableProperty.UnsetValue`, which indicates that the converter did not produce a value.
 A `MultiBinding` will use its `TargetNullValue` when the `Convert` method of an `IMultiValueConverter` instance returns `null`, which indicates that the converter cannot perform the conversion.

-For more information about binding fallbacks, see [.NET MAUI Binding Fallbacks](binding-fallbacks.md).
+For more information about binding fallbacks, see [Binding fallbacks](binding-fallbacks.md).

 ## Nest MultiBinding objects